Skip over navigation

 Inventory management tools update, track, and manage your inventory.
 It helps manage inventory levels and product availability by location, set stock levels, and allocate resources.
 Enterprise resource planning (ERP) solutions can also be used for this purpose.

 The CMS allows you to manage website elements such as menus, navigation, pages, and page layouts.
-Many eCommerce platforms offer pre integrated solutions for CMS, but you may opt for a standalone solution if you have unique content needs.
+Many digital commerce platforms offer pre integrated solutions for CMS, but you may opt for a standalone solution if you have unique content needs.

 Digital asset management (DAM)